MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/home-site-plan.md

 **Q:** I have a new site that I want to use as my home site.
 What do I do?
 <br>
-As long as your site is a communication site, you can use [SharePoint PowerShell](/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell) to transform your site into a home site to take advantage of home site features.
+As long as your site is a communication site, you can [set the site as a home site in the SharePoint admin center](/SharePoint/home-site-admin-center).

 **Q:** What’s the difference between a home site and the SharePoint start page?
 <br>